-Why you should study Industrial Engineering?
+Why study Industrial Engineering

-There’s no one single reason why the Industrial Engineering degree is the best career path you can take.
+There’s no single reason why the Industrial Engineering degree is the best career path you can take.
 Therefore, let’s check the main ones:

-There’s no such thing as a bad idea in Industrial Engineering – in your Bachelor’s studies, you’ll always be encouraged to come with solutions and different angles of approach.
+There’s no such thing as a bad idea in Industrial Engineering – in your Bachelor’s studies, you’ll always be encouraged to come up with solutions and different angles of approach.

 Look around and you’ll only see industrial engineers – your cup, your laptop, your scarf: everything needs someone to plan their life cycle.
 Yup, that’s the Industrial Engineer.